Saint Lucy's Day: Social topics and issues

 Since 2008 there has been some controversy over males as Lucy, with one male who was elected Lucy at a high school being blocked from performing, and another performing together with a female.
 In another case a six-year-old boy was not allowed to appear with a Lucy crown because the school said it couldn't guarantee his safety.
 Conflicts over children of color portraying Saint Lucy have also become prevalent, such as when a company posted an advertisement in 2016 where a dark-skinned Swedish child portrayed Saint Lucy.
+(Note: This and an earliest instance when in 2012, a 14 year-old girl of color performed as STV television, resulting in vitriolic call-ins from viewers.)